Global-Witness/augmenta/docs/tools.md

 Augmenta will now have access to Google Maps.
 However, it will still have access to the default search tool, meaning it may decide to use it instead of the Google Maps server.
 You can explicitly tell the LLM to use the newly added tool in the prompts.

+Note that MCP servers come with their own set of problems and bugs.
+Test them throughly before using them.